-The time horizon of the analysis for this methodology is set at a minimum of 20 years, consistent with standard practices in sustainability assessments and the operational lifespan of wastewater treatment infrastructure.
-Recognizing that algae-integrated nutrient removal systems may provide benefits beyond this period, there is an option to renew credits after the initial evaluation period.
-If the projected lifespan of the facility upgrade exceeds 20 years, the time horizon and crediting period may be extended accordingly to reflect the continued environmental and operational value of the system.
+The time horizon of the analysis for this methodology is set at a minimum of 20 years, consistent with standard practices in sustainability assessments and the operational lifespan of conventional gray infrastructure.
+Embodied emissions associated with system infrastructure will be amortized over the assumed 20-year life of the facility.
+Recognizing that algae-integrated nutrient removal systems may provide benefits beyond this period, there is an option to extend credits after the initial evaluation period.
+If the projected lifespan of the facility upgrade exceeds 20 years, the crediting period may be extended accordingly to reflect the continued environmental and operational value of the system and no longer require the inclusion of embodied emissions.